FoalTS/foal/docs/docs/websockets.md

 }
 ```

+> The context passed in the `onConnection` method has an undefined payload and an empty event name.

 #### Error-handling

 Any errors thrown or rejected in the `onConnection` is sent back to the client.
 So you may need to add a `try {} catch {}` in some cases.